naveenbighan/mongodb/README.md

 # Mongodb
-learning the  basics of mongodb, and query's
+learning the  basics of mongodb, and query's.